What are enteroviral infections?

-Enteroviral infections cover a wide range of illnesses that are caused by a group of viruses called enteroviruses (EVs).
-They are members of the picornaviridae family which are small, icosahedral, single-stranded, positive-sense RNA viruses.
+Enteroviral infections cover a wide range of illnesses that are caused by enteroviruses (EVs).
+They are members of the Picornaviridae family; small, icosahedral, single-stranded, positive-sense RNA viruses.

-The most well known of the enteroviruses is the poliovirus (PV) but this has largely been eradicated.
-Other enteroviruses are the coxsackie A and B viruses (CVA and CVB) and the echoviruses (ECHO: enteric cytopathic human orphan).
+The most well known of the enteroviruses is the poliovirus (PV) but this has mostly been eradicated.
+Other enteroviruses are the Coxsackie A and B viruses (CVA and CVB) and the echoviruses (ECHO: enteric cytopathic human orphan).

-Enteroviruses have been classified into 5 groups based on their molecular properties.
+Enteroviruses have been classified into five groups based on their molecular properties.

 Enteroviruses are the cause of many illnesses including the common cold.
 Some of the coxsackieviruses, echoviruses and EV71 cause exanthems (skin rash or skin eruption as a symptom of a more general disease) or enanthems (rash on the mucous membranes).
 Cutaneous manifestations may be severe and atypical in some cases.

-Enteroviral infections are very common and it is estimated that more than one billion people worldwide are affected annually.
+Enteroviral infections are widespread and it is estimated that more than one billion people worldwide are affected annually.
 In the United States 30,000 to 50,000 hospitalisations each year are due to enteroviral infections.
 People at risk include:

 Enteroviral infections are highly contagious.
 Enteroviruses spread from person-to-person via:

 The incubation period for enteroviruses is usually 2–5 days.
-Once someone is infected the enterovirus implant and replicate in the alimentary tract.
+Once someone is infected, the enteroviruses implant and replicate in the alimentary tract.

-If the infection remains local there is usually no symptoms.
-However, if the virus passes into the lymphatic system, generalised symptoms of un-wellness may develop.
-If the virus spreads into the bloodstream then more severe symptoms are experienced.
+If the infection remains localised there are usually no symptoms.
+However, if the virus passes into the lymphatic system, generalised un-wellness may develop.
+If the virus spreads into the bloodstream more severe symptoms are experienced.

-Many enteroviruses cause diseases that have associated skin or mucous membrane reactions.
+Many enteroviruses cause diseases with associated cutaneous or mucous membrane reactions.

 Boston exanthem disease